annemorris/Data-Guide-1/99-contribute.md

 __Well done!__

-Thank you for your amazing contribution.
+Thank you for your fantastic contribution.
 After waiting a minute, you can view your updates by refreshing the webpage.